KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

    generic, or if it's a class or struct, etc.
 2. Naming needs improvement.
 "Atoms", "Molecules" is used in the code, but it's not really clear what they are, and they're not really used consistently.

+### Very high priority

+Issues that are currently blocking the release of the package.

+### High priority

+Issues that are common and annoying, but not blocking the release of the package.

 ### Medium priority

 Issues that are less common and/or can be worked around.